connorhsm/connorhsm/README.md

 I began teaching myself to code in 2016 and love continuing to learn new things.

 I've been working on [Two Hours One Life](https://github.com/twohoursonelife) since 2018.
-I've come and gone from this project over the years but have directly and indirectly learnt an unimaginable amount of what I know from this.
+I've come and gone from this project over the years but have directly and indirectly learnt an unimaginable amount of what I know from this community.

 I'm currently looking for role related to system admin or automation, get in touch :)